 So this is an activity I created to show her what happens after the clouds are heavy and that moment when they are too full that it begins to rain – I could see Tessa the Teacher doing this with her class!

 A cloud is formed when water vapour condenses into water droplets that attach to particles like dust or pollen in the air.
 When billions of these water droplets join together, they form a cloud (we will do another activity to explain how this happens later in the month).
 Over time, the droplets and crystals that make up a cloud can attract more water to themselves and when the water droplets grow heavy enough, gravity pulls them down as raindrops.

-Lets make a storm in a bowl!
+Lets make some clouds in a jar or in our case, storm in a bowl!

 You will need: